lammps/lammps/doc/src/Commands_input.rst

    run      100

 In the first case, the specified timestep (0.5 fs) is used for two simulations of 100 timesteps each.
-In the 2nd case, the default timestep (1.0 fs) is used for the 1st 100 step simulation and a 0.5 fs timestep is used for the 2nd one.
+In the second case, the default timestep (1.0 fs) is used for the first 100 step simulation and a 0.5 fs timestep is used for the second one.

 (2) Some commands are only valid when they follow other commands.
 For example you cannot set the temperature of a group of atoms until atoms